 Our culture has at its core the idea that more is better.
-I found myself designing my live around this belief not too far along and it led me to the unhappiest chapter of my life.
+I found myself designing my life around this belief not too far along and it led me to the unhappiest chapter of my life.
 What I learned was that the underlying qualities that truly affect happiness are not advanced one whit by having more material things or getting a higher paying position at work.
 More peace of mind is gained by allowing ourselves to be satisfied with what we already have.
 More joy is not bought; it is found in our hearts.

 What is Satisfaction?